Smoking cessation: Biochemical feedback

-Various methods exist which allow a smoker to see the impact of their tobacco use, and the immediate effects of quitting.
-Using biochemical feedback methods can allow tobacco-users to be identified and assessed, and the use of monitoring throughout an effort to quit can increase motivation to quit.
-Evidence wise, little is known about the effects of using biomechanical tests to determine a person's risk related to smoking cessation.
+Various methods allow a smoker to see the impact of their tobacco use and the immediate effects of quitting.
+Using biochemical feedback methods can allow tobacco users to be identified and assessed, and monitoring throughout an effort to quit can increase motivation to quit.
+Evidence-wise, little is known about the effects of using biomechanical tests to determine a person's risk related to smoking cessation.